On the mean values of products of Dirichlet $L$-functions at positive integers: Introduction

 It is natural to ask whether there exists some more general formulas for the mean values of products of two and three Dirichlet $L$-functions at positive integers weighted by Dirichlet characters.
 We give positive answers for the problems posed here.
-We explicitly evaluate \eqref{eq1.3} and \eqref{eq1.4} in terms of the Bernoulli functions (see Theorems \ref{thm2.1} and \ref{thm2.4} below).
+We explicitly evaluate \eqref{eq1.3} and \eqref{eq1.4} in terms of the Bernoulli functions and Jordan's totient functions (see Theorems \ref{thm2.1} and \ref{thm2.4} below).

 This paper is organized as follows.
-In the second section, we state our main results, from which some known formulas, for example, Liu and Zhang's \cite{liu1}, Louboutin's \cite{louboutin3}, Okamoto and Onozuka's \cite{okamoto} results are improved.
+In the second section, we state our main results, from which various known formulas are deduced as special cases.
 In the third section, we give some auxiliary lemmas.
 The fourth section concentrates on the feature that has contributed to the detailed proofs of Theorems \ref{thm2.1} and \ref{thm2.4}.